©Arlene R. Taylor, PhD

 “I love studying the science of brain function,” I added, “Can you tell?”

-“Oh, I can tell,” said Francie, and what might pass for a smile flitted across her face, briefly.
+“Oh, I can tell,” said Francie, and what actually might pass for a smile flitted across her face, briefly.
 “So, who is better at multi-tasking?
 Let me guess: females!”

 “Interestingly, studies have shown that the human brain is not designed to multi-task,” I said.
 “Attempts at multi-tasking make the brain function less efficiently.
 Both error rates and fatigue rise with attempts at multitasking.
 Having said that, systemizing brains are able to ‘simultask,’ meaning that they can do two different tasks at the same time—simultaneously— as long as each task is directed by a different hemisphere.”